Public Affairs Section (PAS)

 Our professional programs send established and “up and coming” Ukrainian professionals to the United States to confer with their counterparts to discuss issues of mutual interest.

 The U.S. Embassy in Kyiv, through the Public Affairs Section, administers and funds specific assistance projects.
 Among these programs are the Democracy Grants Program and the Media Development Fund.
+The Public Affairs Section also supports various cultural and educational projects in Ukraine.
+Find out more about current grant opportunities here.

 Cultural Events and Programs

 The Public Affairs Section of the U.S. Embassy, in conjunction with the State Department in Washington, organizes and funds various cultural programming throughout the year.
+Many of these activities take place at America House Kyiv and our Window on America Centers throughout Ukraine.

 Regional English Language Office